cojack/apidoc-swagger/README.md

 `npm install apidoc-swagger -g`

+It can be also installed locally, `-g` is optional.

 Current version unlocks most of the basic capabilities of both projects and improvement is in progress.